-The next evening, Elizabeth is amused at the conversation between Mr. Darcy and Miss Bingley.
-Miss Bingley throws a steady stream of compliments and requests at Mr. Darcy, who replies with his own dry sense of humor or ignores her.
+The next evening, we're treated to a conversation between Mr. Darcy and Miss Bingley.
+Miss Bingley throws a steady stream of compliments and requests at Mr. Darcy, who keeps shutting her down.

 Not to hit you over the head with it, but this discussion is foreshadowing later parts of the plot, like when Mr. Bingley will be persuaded by Mr. Darcy that Jane doesn't care about him, even though his own heart says otherwise.

-Elizabeth notices how frequently Mr. Darcy looks at her and she wonders why.
-She assumes he can't possibly be interested in her and decides that the only reason he keeps looking at her is to find things that are wrong about her.
-When he looks, she thinks, he looks to judge.
+Elizabeth notices how frequently Mr. Darcy looks at her, but figures he can't possibly be interested in her.
+Ergo, he's looking at her to find things to criticize.